OpenMS/OpenMS-website/content/en/news/GSoC_2025_announcement.md

 1. Updating the OpenMS build system with new CMake configurations.
 2. Developing comprehensive tests to validate functionality and performance.
 3. Adapting CI/CD pipelines for macOS, Linux, and Windows to ensure cross-platform compatibility.

 ---

+### 2) Write a C++ library to read/write mzQC

+**Proposed Mentors:** Chris Bielow,
+**Skills:**  C++, Controlled Vocabularies, JSON, CMake, GitHub CI
+**Estimated Project Length:** 350 hours | **Difficulty:** Easy to Medium

+Adoption and public exposure of quality control in mass-spectrometry (MS) has gained increasing traction in recent years.
+The Proteomics Standard Initiative (PSI) has developed an open exchange format named [mzQC](https://hupo-psi.github.io/mzQC/),which aims to foster capturing, exchanging and archiving quality control related data across all MS-based OMICS, such as proteomics, metabolomics and lipidomics.
+Currently, there exist core libraries to read and write mzQC in Python, R, and Java.
+See [MS-Quality-Hub](https://github.com/MS-Quality-Hub).

+Tasks:

+1. implement a new mzQC Core library in C++ which supports reading/writing of mzQC
+2. publish the library on GitHub under a permissive license (BSD-3clause) as a subproject of [MS-Quality-Hub](https://github.com/MS-Quality-Hub).
+3. write class/unit tests and run them using GithubActions
+4. integrate your library into OpenMS (incl. adaptation of the build system to include your library) and substitute existing code to create an mzQC

+---

+### 3) Write a generic visualization app for mzQC

+**Proposed Mentors:** Chris Bielow, Arslan Siraj
+**Skills:**  Visualization, Controlled Vocabularies, Python|R
+**Estimated Project Length:** 175 hours | **Difficulty:** Easy to Medium

+Adoption and public exposure of quality control in mass-spectrometry (MS) has gained increasing traction in recent years.
+The Proteomics Standard Initiative (PSI) has developed an open exchange format named [mzQC](https://hupo-psi.github.io/mzQC/), which aims to foster capturing, exchanging and archiving quality control related data across all MS-based OMICS, such as proteomics, metabolomics and lipidomics.
+Currently, there exists no package which is capable of visualizing and summarizing the content of any given mzQC file (e.g. as obtained from a publication's supplemental material).

+Tasks:

+1. Pick a visualization framework of your choice (e.g. Streamlit or R Shiny) and write code (Python or R) to allow a user to explore the content of a given (uploaded) mzQC file.
+2. Visualization could be a textual summary as well as (interactive) plots for the QC data contained within the mzQC file.
+Depending on the metrics properties, automated plot types should be chosen.

+---